StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

     Fast Pattern "{\x22meta\x22:{},\x22status\x22:\x22OK\x22,\x22saved\x22:\x221\x22,\x22starttime\x22:17656184060,\x22id\x22:\x22\x22,\x22vims\x22:{\x22dtc\x22:\x22" on "http response body, smb files or smtp attachments data (file_data)" buffer.
     No warnings for this rule.

 The signature has some differences with our attempt.
 It uses file.data to match in the http.response_body but it is quite the same thing.
-It also forces the fast_patter on this part of the content which should not be necessary but is always safe to do.
+It also forces the fast_pattern on this part of the content which should not be necessary but is always safe to do.

 And the rest is metadata and information.
 We first have the reference: ::